 We get asked a lot of questions here at Leap in!
 HQ.

-Our crew have loads of experience dealing with the challenges our members face, including some unique NDIS terms which can be confusing.
+Our crew has loads of experience dealing with the challenges our Members face, including some unique NDIS terms which can be confusing.

-This week, our members have been asking about NDIS nominees and what they do so we’ve prepared some helpful information about nominees.
+This week, our Members and their families have been asking about NDIS nominees and what they do so we’ve prepared some helpful information about nominees.

 What is an NDIS nominee?

 A nominee is a person appointed to act or make decisions on behalf of someone on the NDIS aged 18 or over.
 This is most often done at the request of the person with the NDIS Plan and should be someone they trust and know personally.

 Before appointing a nominee, the NDIS will check that it is the participant’s decision and they haven’t been pressured to appoint a nominee.

 In rare cases, the NDIA can appoint a nominee via a detailed process set out under the NDIS Act.

 NDIS nominees have a duty to determine the participant’s wishes and make decisions in their best interests.